 1. Express Yourself Better

-Journaling can be a practice to express your thoughts and feelings in words.
-It isn’t as easy for everyone to describe what’s going on in their minds in words.
+Journaling can be a practice to express your thoughts and feelings through speaking.
+It isn’t as easy for everyone to describe what’s going on in their minds.
 Journaling can help you declutter all of those thoughts you don’t know how to explain.

 Writing it all down can help you make sense of what you’re feeling and thinking, which can help you express those feelings better.
 Frequently doing this can help you eventually to understand yourself and express yourself better.